tomrndom/osf-website/src/pages/membership/join-the-open-infrastructure-foundation-1.md

 #### Community Account: Free

-With a community account, you still have the opportunity to participate in all of the OIF’s community activities.
+With a community account, you still have the opportunity to participate in all of the OpenInfra Foundation's community activities.
 However, to run for leadership positions and vote in elections, you will need to upgrade your account to an Open Infrastructure Foundation account (please see above).

 Here's how you can participate as an Open Infrastructure Community Member: